Join us for worship in our sanctuary each Sunday morning beginning at 10:30.

 Recent Services . . .

-The March and April issues of the TARTAN are available online from the NEWSLETTER tab above in the drop down menu under "MORE..."
+The August, September, and October issues of our newsletter, The Tartan, are available online from the NEWSLETTER tab above in the drop down menu under "MORE...." at the top of this page.

 During the season of Lent, we are part of an ecumenical series of simple soup and bread suppers followed by a worship service.